open/close all folders

 - The Spock: Out of the psychopaths that make up the Sound Team, he's the most sane.

-- Unwitting Pawn: He is the only one of his team who actually figured out that his team was being used to test Sasuke's skills and make him more powerful - he thought of how Orochimaru had placed a Cursed Seal on Sasuke, whom they were ordered to kill.
+- Unwitting Pawn: He is the only one of his team who actually figured out that his team was being used to test Sasuke's skills and make him more powerful - he thought of how Orochimaru had placed a Cursed Seal on Sasuke, whom they were ordered to kill, instead of doing the deed himself, and thus concludes the only logical explanation is that Orochimaru never intended for him to die and they were simply useful pawns for bringing out his power.
 Unfortunately...

 - The World's Expert on Getting Killed: He could've prevented the entire Konoha Crush...until he got cocky.